chaaz/versio/README.md

 ## Running

-Check out the [Using Versio](./docs/usage.md) page for details on running Versio, including all command-line options and the format of the `.versio.yaml` config file.
+Check out the [Using Versio](./docs/usage.md) page to learn how to use Versio, or the [Versio Reference](./docs/reference.md) for all command-line options and the format of the `.versio.yaml` config file.
 [Use Cases](./docs/use_cases.md) lists specific use cases that might meet a need in your project or organization.
 The [Publishing](./docs/publishing.md) page shows specifically how Versio can publish your software. **VCS Levels** is an important concept when running Versio, and is described in its own [document](./docs/vcs_levels.md).

 ## Features

 Versio has some nice features that make it easy to use in your projects;
-here are just a few of the more significant ones.
+here are just a few.

 ### Pull Request Scanning